insitro/redun/docs/source/db.md

 redun stores data provenance and cached values in *repositories*, (repos for short), similar to how [git stores commit graphs in repos](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository). redun repos are currently implemented using either sqlite (the default) or PostgreSQL.
-Additionally, users may specify an external key-value store to avoid bloating the primary repo with large binary objects.
+Additionally, users may specify an [external key-value store](#optional-value-store) to avoid bloating the primary repo with large binary objects.

-Once your workflows mature to the point where you want to share them or their results with collaborators, we recommend configuring a persisted database repo for provenance tracking.
+Once your workflows mature to the point where you want to share them or their results with collaborators, we recommend configuring a persistent database repo for provenance tracking.
 See the [backend configuration](config.md#backend) section for details.

 ## Database migration

 The redun CLI will automatically initialize and upgrade the redun database in most cases, so users will oftentimes not need to manage database versioning themselves.
-However, there are certain situations where users may want or need to manage database upgrades explicitly, such as upgrading a central shared database.
+However, there are certain situations where users may want or need to manage database upgrades explicitly, such as upgrading a central shared PostgreSQL database.
 Here, we review common commands for inspecting and managing database version upgrades.

 When the redun CLI is run for the first on a workflow script, by default a new sqlite database is created at `.redun/redun.db`.